My Quiet Kitchen

 labeled photo of the ingredients and spices needed to make vegan pepperoni.

-• Flour - any type of flour is fine, such as all-purpose, oat, or chickpea; flour helps to soften the seitan and disrupt the formation of gluten strands so that we end up with pepperoni that's just firm enough.
+• Flour - any type of flour is fine, such as all-purpose, oat, or chickpea.
+The flour helps "tenderize" seitan by disrupting the formation of gluten strands so that we end up with pepperoni that's just firm enough.

 • Spices - from paprika and fennel seeds to cayenne and black pepper, this blend of seasonings creates authentic pepperoni flavor and aroma.

-• Oil - the nature of seitan prevents us from being able to add much fat to this recipe, but a small amount does soften the pepperoni and provides moisture.
+• Oil - the nature of seitan prevents us from being able to add a lot of fat - definitely not as much fat as there is in traditional pepperoni - but a small amount does boost the flavors, adds moisture, and softens the pepperoni.

 • Soy Sauce or Tamari - this is important for saltiness and flavor.